ariana-ch/marketwatch-scrapper/README.md

 - Scrape MarketWatch articles from the Wayback Machine
 - Extract article content, headlines, summaries, and metadata
-- Filter articles by date range and topics
+- Filter articles by date range and topics (base URLs)
 - Multi-threaded processing for efficient scraping
-- Configurable capture limits and worker threads
+- Configurable capture limits (number of captures to keep per query date) and worker threads
 - Built-in rate limiting and retry mechanisms

 ## Installation